35mm film wedding photography

 My film photography background

 I shot totally on film for many years before switching to digital photography, my entire press career was shot on film, my first two or three years of wedding photography was totally on film.
 This is important because I understand film and its limitations.
-I still hand process my films rather than trusting them to a lab, nowadays I tend to scan the negatives as I find it easier to fit them in my workflow but I do not manipulate the files in anyway other than what I would do in a darkroom.
-I like to work with Ilford HP5 or Kentmere 400 for black and white photography and Kodak Portra or Fujifilm for colour.
+I still hand process all my films rather than trusting them to a lab, nowadays I tend to scan the negatives as I find it easier to fit them in my workflow but I do not manipulate the files in anyway other than what I would do in a darkroom.

 I am also available for 100% film coverage, generally a mix of about 65% black and white and 35% colour but this can be changed to suit your requirements.
-100% film coverage is better suited to spring and summer weddings as I tend to work by available light.
+100% film coverage is better suited to spring and summer weddings as I tend to work by available light but is also available for autumn and winter weddings.

 Thank You, I will be in contact with you shortlyError submitting form, please try again.